-This news may be discouraging, but it should really give you hope.
+This news may be discouraging, but it should give you hope.
 If you’re an alcoholic, your drinking has probably already affected your life.
 It’s important to keep in mind that there are many people, organizations, and resources for alcoholics.
 You aren’t alone in your alcoholism, and you won’t be alone for the recovery.

 If I Black Out When Drinking, Am I An Alcoholic?

-Rest assured, just because you blacked out last weekend after a night of heavy drinking, it doesn’t necessarily mean that you’re an alcoholic.
+Rest assured, just because you blacked out last weekend after a night of heavy drinking doesn’t necessarily mean that you’re an alcoholic.
 As we’ve seen, as many as half of the population has probably blacked out at least once in their lives.
 Not all of these people are struggling with an actual alcohol use disorder.

 That being said, if blackouts are a frequent occurrence and are even starting to have a negative effect on your life as a whole, it may be a sign of an underlying addiction.
 Perhaps half the population has blacked out once, but half the population doesn’t blackout three times a week, every week.
-It’s also not normal for individuals to blackout when drinking alone or to blackout in the morning or during the day.
+It’s also not normal for individuals to blackout when drinking alone or in the morning, or during the day.

 So, could it be time to stop drinking for good?